DONALD JOSEPH MASSON

 From 1975 to 1977 he continued to rent the SRDCC, but he was starting to establish himself and was refused rental of the SRDCC facility at a certain point, so he decided to build the STE.
 ROSE AUCTION MART in the summer of 1978 with the first sale in mid September of that year.
 As a kid, Myles remembers that the roof was not built yet, and Dad had his first sale.
 Joe Montsion of Ste.
 Rose consigned 29 steers to the sale and as a result, he passed 27 steers and returned home with them unsold.
 Don wasn’t sure if he should proceed or shut it down and call this “mistake #2”.
 But over the years, he clawed and battled, and received the confidence of one producer, then another…then another… and pretty soon he had generated adequate cattle volumes for weekly sales.
 Following a rise in the cattle numbers came constant expansion in the pens in the back, which became a normal task year after year, for over 25 years.
 To this day, the auction mart still shuts down in the summer time to complete construction, repairs, and renovations, etc. – all to make Ste Rose Auction Mart a progressive, safe, and entrusted auction mart for producers and employees.
 Although through the years, there has been highs and lows, the Ste Rose Auction Mart has earned a strong reputation in the cattle industry for providing one of the best cattle to feedlots all across Manitoba, eastern Canada including Quebec and Ontario, western Canada including Saskatchewan and Alberta, and various states in the USA.
 Don was one of the first order buyers from this area to ship cattle to Quebec on a weekly basis, as he had strong interpersonal skills and communication skills in the industry, including being fluent in French.

 At the age of 72, Don sold the auction mart to his son Myles in 2008, and Myles has since continued operating the auction market the way Don worked so hard to establish.
 In his retirement years (didn’t like very much) he moved into Trois Villas, in Ste.
 Rose, and lived there until his passing.
 Don would come to the auction mart on a weekly basis to watch the cattle sale, visit the staff, and do what he loved the most … talk to customers.
 Don was a determined and successful businessman who connected well in the community and with customers in the cattle industry.
 He received his pilot’s license in the late 1980s and enjoyed flying his Cessna airplane and later a kit plane called a Glassair R2G .
-He also enjoyed the horse racing business by owning 5 horses at the Assinaboia downs, with his favorite small horse (with a big heart) called “Benelli” that made it to the Manitoba Derby final.
-He also truly enjoyed family gatherings, cooking, traveling in the motorhome and enjoying a great steak were all things Don looked forward to most (big or small) as he absolutely loved doing this
+Don also enjoyed horses and initially owned a quarter horse called Big Red (similar to the short name for Secretariat) that he kept on his farm.
+He always talked about “Northern Dancer” (the first Canadian Thoroughbred horse to win the Kentucky Derby who had a distinguished sire legacy) and Don eventually owned 5 race horses at Assiniboia Downs, including his favorite “Benelli” that made it to the Manitoba Derby Final on August 3rd, 1998.”.
+He also truly enjoyed family gatherings, cooking, traveling in the motorhome and enjoying a great steak were all things Don looked forward to most (big or small) as he absolutely loved doing this.

 Due to the current Covid-19 pandemic, Don had a quiet viewing at the Ste Rose Chapel on Oct 10th from 11 – 2pm.
 Shortly thereafter, the motorcade procession traveled to the Auction Mart for one final drive around the business he created and grew so passionately.
 Finally, the motorcade crossed into the Ste Rose Cemetery, where he was laid to rest at approximately 2:30pm.
 We would like to pass along a warm thank-you for all of the condolences towards our family from Don’s extended family, the communities we live in, as well as his customers and colleagues across the cattle industry.
 This means a lot and again, thank-you very much from all of us.